cybersearch2/classy_android/README.md

 and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.

-It also provides an example of Android development using Gradle Robolectric and Android Studio
+It also provides an example of Android development using Gradle, Robolectric and Android Studio

 Classy Tools features